riyadhrazzaq/sqlcsvsql/README.md

 # sql-to-csv-to-sql

-A Simple Command Line Utility for converting SQL statements to CSV and vice versa.
+A Simple Command Line Utility for converting SQL INSERT statements to CSV and vice versa.

 # Installation